KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 ## spentindex

-`spentindex` instructs a KMD-based coin daemon to maintain a full index of all spent transactions (txids).
+`spentindex` instructs a Smart Chain to maintain a full index of all spent transactions (txids).

 We recommend that the user [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.

-`spentindex` is enabled by default on any asset chain that utilizes the Custom Consensus (CC) smart contract protocol.
+`spentindex` is enabled by default on any Smart Chain that utilizes the Fluidity.

 ::: tip
 The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.